Tuesday, November 25, 2014

 -- An account of his death: Lissagary, Appendix XXI

--- Engraving after the work of Henri de Montaut, who received the Legion of Honneur two months later.
+Engraving after the work of Henri de Montaut, who received the medal of the Legion of Honnor two months later.

 Such figures contradict capitalists' assertion